jenkinsci/pipeline-examples/declarative-examples/README.md

 * [Pipeline scripts collection of the Docker team](https://github.com/docker/jenkins-pipeline-scripts)
 * [Pipeline scripts collection of the Fabric8 team](https://github.com/fabric8io/jenkins-pipeline-library)
 * [Pipeline scripts collection of the Funkwerk](https://github.com/funkwerk/jenkins-workflow)

+Hi.
+We are learning GIT.
+We are updating a file and pushing it onto remote repo.